Thomas Kelly (cricketer, born 2000): Career

 The Kelly brothers began playing cricket at the school level.
 Before the age of fifteen, Corey was predominantly a batter and Thomas predominantly a bowler; they switched roles after discovering each had a greater affinity for the opposite position.
 Thomas Kelly narrowly missed out on being selected to appear on Australia's team for the 2020 Under-19 Cricket World Cup in South Africa, while his brother was selected to play for the team.
 Kelly spent his early career as a player for the Sturt Cricket Club, which he described in 2021 as being "in an awesome spot at the moment".

 At the age of 20, the Kelly brothers were signed to the West End Redbacks, South Australia's professional first class cricket team.
 They became the first twins to play cricket together for South Australia.
 They played their debut game for the Redbacks in November 2021.
 Though South Australia lost the game, Kelly described his debut as "unbelievable" and as an experience he was "very fortunate" to have had.
 Corey and Thomas Kelly are the first identical twins to play first class cricket on the same team in Australia since Kate and Alex Blackwell.

 He made his first-class debut on 23 March 2022, for South Australia in the 2021–22 Sheffield Shield season.

+Kelly decided to step away from professional cricket at the end of the 2025/26 season.